callstack/react-native-ios-kit/docs/customization.md

 This code will change icon color to `green`

 ## Using the theme in your own components
-You can access theme in your own componentsusing the `withTheme` HOC exported from the library.
-You will recieve [`theme`](theme.html) prop if you wrap your component with the HOC.
+You can access theme in your own components using the `withTheme` HOC exported from the library.
+You will receive [`theme`](theme.html) prop if you wrap your component with the HOC.

 Components wrapped with `withTheme` support the theme from the `ThemeProvider` as well as from the `theme` prop.